phmb2/TesteAlgoritmo/README.md

-Para compilar e executar o Teste do Algoritmo:
+Teste do Algoritmo

+Open terminal and run the following commands:

 javac Attendance.java

 java Attendance